jackye315/FinalProject/README.md

 We also started working on a way to place ships on the board.

 January 11, 2015
-Created a board class with methods clear() and addShip().
+Created a board class.
-The board is represented by a 2D array and the ships are represented by strings of 'S'. clear() - clears the board in the beginning of the game addShip() - adds ship onto the board and returns a boolean if it works Started working on the methods that will prompt game.
+The board is represented by a 2D array. addShip() - adds ship onto the board and returns a boolean if it works Started working on the methods that will prompt game.
-GenerateBoard() - generates player's board GenerateOpp() - generates the opponent's board first() - determines who goes first

 January 12, 2015
 Decided the processing front part was really confusing so we instead worked on the java back end.
 We continued working on the board and battleship class, and also worked on the attack() method for each turn.